Culture of Georgia (U.S. state): Television

-Georgia is home to Ted Turner, who founded TBS, TNT, TCM, Cartoon Network, CNN and Headline News, among others.
+Georgia is home to Turner Broadcasting System, which launched well-known networks such as TBS, TNT, Turner Classic Movies, CNN and HLN among others; its ownership of Cartoon Network (including Adult Swim) made Georgia a bastion of American television animation.
 The CNN Center, which houses the news channel's world headquarters, is located in downtown Atlanta, facing Marietta Street, while the home offices of the Turner Entertainment networks are located in midtown, near the Georgia Tech campus, on Techwood Drive.
-A third Turner building is on Williams Street, directly across Interstate 75 and Interstate 85 from the Techwood Drive campus and is the home of Adult Swim and Williams Street Studios.
+A third Turner building is on Williams Street, directly across Interstate 75 and Interstate 85 from the Techwood Drive campus and is the home of Williams Street, an in-house studio of Cartoon Network.

 The Weather Channel's headquarters are located in the Smyrna area of metropolitan Atlanta in Cobb County.
 WSB-TV was the state's first television station, and the southeastern United States' second.
 WSB-TV signed on Channel 8 in 1948, and moved to its present-day location on Channel 2 in 1952.
 Georgia Public Broadcasting (GPB) operates nine major educational television stations across the state as Georgia Public Broadcasting Television.

 Like movies, several television shows have been filmed or set in Georgia.
 The Dukes of Hazzard began filming in Georgia, though it moved to California in later years.
 In the Heat of the Night was also filmed in Georgia as was the television series I'll Fly Away and its miniseries sequel I'll Fly Away: Then and Now.